Tuen Mun

-Tuen Mun (屯門) or Castle Peak is an area near the mouth of Tuen Mun River and Castle Peak Bay in the New Territories, Hong Kong.
+Tuen Mun (屯門) or Castle Peak is an area near the mouth of Tuen Mun River and Castle Peak Bay in the west of New Territories, Hong Kong.
 It was one of the earliest settlements in what is now Hong Kong and can be dated to the Neolithic period.
 In the more recent past, it was home to many Tanka fishermen who gathered at Castle Peak Bay.
 Tuen Mun is now a modern, mainly residential area in the north-west New Territories.
 As of 2025, around 540,000 residents live in Tuen Mun.

 History

 Detail of the 1866 "Map of the San-On District" showing Tuen Mun.